 You can buy Rothy’s shoes online or in-store.
 They have a good return policy so you shouldn’t be wary of ordering online.

 I would LOVE to hear your thoughts on Rothy’s, especially if you own a pair of boots or loafers (maybe I jumped to quickly to not recommend them?)
-If you’ve had a bad experience or a good experience, leave a comment below so everyone can see.
+If you’ve had a bad experience or a good experience, leave a comment below so everyone can see what everyone says!

 Got questions?
 Leave a comment below or DM me on Instagram @thewhimsysoul and I’ll be happy to help!